czim/laravel-cms-auth/README.md

 Logging out, or revoking tokens, is implemented roughly according to [RFC7009](https://tools.ietf.org/html/rfc7009).

-Send a `POST` request, with a valid Authorization header, with the following data, to revoke your access token:
+Send a `POST` request to `/cms-api/auth/revoke`, with a valid Authorization header, with the following data, to revoke your access token:

 ```json
 {